What is Fintech – Financial Technology?

 What types of fintech services are available today?

 Like other types of technology, there is a wide variety of fintech providers who offer unique services to differing customer bases.
-Fintech services come in many different forms, but they generally fall into three main categories:
+Fintech services come in many different forms, but they generally fall into three main categories: business-to-business, business-to-consumer, and consumer-to-consumer.

 1. Business-to-business (B2B) fintech services

-These tools are designed to help businesses work better together or to help businesses serve each other in a more efficient way.
+B2B tools are designed to help businesses work better together or to help businesses serve each other in a more efficient way.
 This technology is disrupting many different sectors, like cash management.

 2. Business-to-consumer (B2C) fintech services.